input-output-hk/mithril/docs/website/root/manual/operate/run-aggregator-node.md

 EOF`
 ```

-If you want to support **Cardano transactions** certification, append the following variables to the `/opt/mithril/mithril-aggregator.env` file:
+If you want to support **Cardano transaction** certification, append the following variables to the `/opt/mithril/mithril-aggregator.env` file:

 ```bash
 sudo bash -c 'cat >> /opt/mithril/mithril-aggregator.env << EOF